If your Kia is equipped with gas-charged lift/supports, you may need to replace them if your hood no longer stays up.

 - Should I replace both hood struts?

 - It is recommended that you replace both hood struts at the same time.
 You may be able to get away with just replacing one hood strut.
-It is very likely that the other hood lift is going to fail in the near future.
+The other hood lift is likely going to fail shortly.
 This, of course, applies to vehicles with two hood sturts.
 Some models have only one hood support.

 - How much does it cost to change the hood lift support on a Kia?